RuneBlaze/audioio/examples/libtorchaudio/speech_recognition/README.md

 1. Pass audio to encoder which produces the sequence of probability distribution on labels.
 1. Pass the encoder output to decoder which generates transcripts.

-For building decoder, we borrow the pre-trained weights published by `fairseq` and/or Hugging Face Transformers, then convert it `torchaudio`'s format, which supports TorchScript.
+For building decoder, we borrow the pre-trained weights published by `fairseq` and/or Hugging Face Transformers, then convert it `torchffmpeg`'s format, which supports TorchScript.

 ### 1.1.
 From `fairseq`